Can you negotiate the quote with your moving company?Absolutely!

 Start by contacting each moving company and asking for an estimate.

 Be sure to get written estimates from at least three companies.
-You’ll have a better idea of who is available when you move and their price ranges.
+You’d better know who is available when you move and their price ranges.

-Make sure you ask questions and know exactly what services they’re including in the estimate.
+Ask questions and know what services they include in the estimate.

-Compare the prices each company gives you, but don’t settle for one based purely on price.
+Compare each company’s prices, but don’t settle for one based purely on price.
 If one company offers you a price that’s too good to be true, be wary.
 They could be hiding additional fees and services from you, or, even worse, they could be a scam.

-If the original estimates you receive are higher than your moving budget or what you expect, it’s time to put your knowledge of how to negotiate with your moving company to use.
+Suppose the original estimates you receive are higher than your moving budget or what you expect.
+In that case, it’s time to use your knowledge of negotiating with your moving company.

 To start, examine the extra services you can do without.
-Perhaps you can buy bubble wrap and other moving supplies yourself.
+You can buy bubble wrap and other moving supplies yourself.
 Consider enlisting the help of friends and family members to pack each of your belongings and disassemble furniture.

 If you decide not to use additional services, you can ask the moving companies for new estimates.
-You can also ask the company representative what additional fees they have and how you can avoid unnecessary ones.
+You can also ask the company representative what additional fees they have and how to avoid unnecessary ones.

-Companies have special offers and discounts that they offer at different times, and they can give you one if you’re upfront about it.
+Companies offer special offers and discounts at different times, and they can give you one if you’re upfront about it.
 There’s no need to be shy.

 Even if you don’t qualify for certain promotions, they may make an exception if you ask.
 Besides, a discount for you may mean a new customer for them.

-Busy relocating days are over the summer and weekend.
-This means that these days are more expensive than off-season: the winter and during the week.
+Busy relocating days are over the summer and weekends.
+These days are more expensive than the off-season: the winter and during the week.

 If you’re flexible with your schedule, your moving company can offer you a better price for a different day.
-There may even be price differences if you opt to move early in the morning or late in the day.
+There may even be price differences if you move early or late in the morning.

-Once you’ve done all your research and received different estimates, you probably already know which company is your first choice.
+Once you’ve researched and received different estimates, you probably already know which company is your first choice.
 However, they may not be offering the lowest price.
 You can negotiate with the company by telling them the lowest estimate you’ve received.

 Then, ask them if they can match or beat that price.
 If it means winning you over as a customer, they may oblige.
 If they don’t, they’ll likely explain why their prices are higher than the competition.
-This could be anything from specialty services, experienced workers, or faster delivery times.
+These price discrepancies could be anything from specialty services, experienced workers, or faster delivery times.

 If you’re moving price negotiation tactics don’t work the first time, don’t worry.
 Give them a day or two, and then be persistent.
 Talk to them again.

 The representative you spoke with before may have softened at that time.
-You also may end up talking to a different representative that’s more inclined to offer you a deal.
+You also may talk to a different representative more inclined to offer you a deal.

 No matter what you do, some moving companies may remain firm on their estimated price.
-However, there are a couple of things you can do to better your chances.
+However, you can do a couple of things to better your chances.

 The first is to pack light.
-Before you move, go through all your belongings and get rid of the items you don’t need.
+Before you move, go through all your belongings and remove the items you don’t need.

-When the company representative comes to your home to do the estimate, they’ll see that you don’t have a mountain of belongings to move.
+When the company representative comes to your home to estimate, they’ll see that you don’t have many belongings to move.
 It’ll be easy work for them, so they’ll be more willing to work with you for a reasonable price.

-The other tip is to plan ahead.
+The other tip is to plan.
 Contact local moving businesses when you first know that you need to move.
-This gives them more time to prepare, and you’ll have first dibs on a good day and time.
+Booking well in advance gives them more time to prepare, and you’ll have first dibs on a good day and time.

-If you contact them last-minute, they’ll likely demand a higher price and not budge from it.
+If you contact them last minute, they’ll likely demand a higher price and not budge.